Unlock hundreds more features

 Colorful paper art promoting The Unit Circle Challenge, an interactive high school trigonometry quiz.

-What is the definition of the unit circle?
+What is the radius of the unit circle?

-What are the coordinates on the unit circle corresponding to 0° (0 radians)?
+What are the coordinates of the point at 90 degrees on the unit circle?

 (-1, 0)